Search results for

 A level photo of the Massdrop x Noble Kaiser 10 Universal earbuds hanging off of a black back pack with a box cutter to the right side of the image.

-The earbuds are for audiophiles who want to enjoy high-fidelity sound anywhere.
+The earbuds are for audiophiles who want to enjoy high-fidelity sound wherever they go.

 • KZ ZSN Pro X ($23.99 at Amazon): The KZ ZSN PRO X are wired earbuds that offer superb sound for very little money.